Exam Preparation Tips

 Don’t wait until the week before.
 Allow a few months to prepare for the exam.

-- Read the core reference materials (PDF) that serve as sources for the 165 questions on the Lean Bronze Certification exam.
+- Read the Core Reference Materials that serve as sources for the questions you will find on the Lean Certification exam.

 - Review the Lean Certification Body of Knowledge (PDF) outline.
 Get a feel for the different topics covered in the exam and look at the weighting of questions for Bronze, Silver, and Gold.
 This is key to the areas and concepts that are most likely to appear on the exam.